full_metal_ox: A gold Chinese Metal Ox zodiac charm. (Default)

 I’m familiar with Bill Watterson and Queen, of course; this has been making the rounds of Facebook, Imgur, and Tumblr since autumn 2023, but I’ve been unable to find a version that credits the fanartist who so cleverly fused the two—the lettering alone, including “Bismillah” in the original Arabic and the sudden gigantic red scare text of “BEELZEBUB”, is worthy of Joe Sabino.
 And the time frame is right: children in Calvin’s generational bracket would know this song as a favorite of their parents.)

 (And, should Calvin’s dad actually happen to agree with his son’s grievance about school, you know he’d absolutely pull something like this.
-For today’s Show and Tell: the nut the tree fell from.)
+For today’s Show and Tell: the tree the nut fell from.)

 Possible source: https://mitaffenartigergeschwendigkeit.tumblr.com/post/733197417034514432